rtk-incubator/rtk-query/docs/concepts/prefetching.md

 #### Behavior of the hook

 1. If `force: true` is set during the declaration or at the call site, the query will be run no matter what.
 The one exception to that is if the same query is already in-flight.
-2. If no options are specified and the query exists in the cache, the query will be performed.
+2. If no options are specified and the query exists in the cache, the query will not be performed.
 3. If no options are specified and the query _does not exist_ in the cache, the query will be performed.
    - `isLoading` will be true, `isFetching` will be true
 4. If `ifOlderThan` is specified but evaluates to false and the query is in the cache, the query will not be performed.